Nadr0jj/Nadr0jj.github.io/_pages/about.md

 My work experience includes developing **data visualization software** for **Rush Midwest Orthopedics** which is currently used by **Major League Baseball** teams in their return-to-pitching programs.
 A lifetime ago I was a project manager at Capitol Campaigns (Sacramento, CA) where I ran political events for local politicians.

 I am passionate about using statistical approaches to drive insights, developing machine learning models, fairness in machine learning contexts, and writing maintainable code.
-My primary tools for doing these things are Python, SQL, Jupyter notebooks, and when required C++.
+My primary tools for doing these things are Python, SQL, and Jupyter notebooks.
 I am proficient with the Python packages Pandas, Numpy, and Pytorch.

 In my free time I enjoy training deep learning models, and I'm passionate about angling.